PbJBOSS/JoinInviciblity/README.md

 #-------------------------------------------
-#Gives players invincibility on join
+#Join Invincibility
 #-------------------------------------------

+Small mod to give players invincibility on join.
-Invincibility time can be changed in the config
+Invincibility time can be changed in the config.